-At bottom, an opening of 8 to 12 inches will keep feet and legs from getting trapped, and also prevent foals from rolling under the fence.
+At the bottom, an opening of 8 to 12 inches will keep feet and legs from getting trapped, and also prevent foals from rolling under the fence.
 Fence openings should be either large enough that a hoof, leg, or even the head can’t become trapped, or very small (no more than 3 inches by 3 inches) to prevent a hoof from penetrating.
-To maintain tension, most wire fences, both fabric and high-tensile smooth wire, require triangular-shaped bracing at the corners and at intervals of about 1/8 mile.
+To maintain tension, most wire fences, both fabric, and high-tensile smooth wire, require triangular-shaped bracing at the corners and at intervals of about 1/8 mile.
 The acute angles formed by brace wires represent entrapment hazards if the horse can reach them; good design (such as boards used in corners to block access) can prevent injury, even death.

 Visibility, especially with wire fencing, is too often overlooked.
 While a white plank fence of wood or PVC is easily seen by horses, wires can be almost invisible when a horse panics and runs the time when the worth of a fence is truly tested.
 Improve visibility to wire fences by adding a top rail of wood; PVC; or durable white vinyl fence ribbon, either standard or electrified.
 This addition not only makes a wire fence more visible, it also deters horses from reaching over the fence to graze.